 Published below is a copy of the book, ‘Magnotherapy the pHacts’, written by eminent cell biologist; MVDr Vladislav Vaclavek.
-In the book he explains the processes that Bioflow works on.
-He also he explains the critical pH. balance of the cells of the body, and how he is sure Bioflow’s unique magnetic field helps to balance this using its specialised field.
+In the book he explains the processes he thinks that Bioflow works on.
+He also explains the critical pH. balance of the cells of the body, and how he is sure Bioflow’s unique magnetic field helps to balance this using its specialised field.

 Be warned this can be a tough read in places, the more biological, chemical or physiological knowledge the reader has, the easier it is to understand it.
 We believe that this explanation in this book makes sense of the results we have been getting since 1998, and explains some logical reasons behind our treatment’s high level of success.
 I have highlighted some important areas of information in blue, to try to help people understand more about the science.